 Our role here was to weed around establishing trees.
-We were able to work as a couple, choose how many hours we wanted to work and park our caravan on site.
+We were able to work as a couple, to decide how many hours we worked and we parked our caravan on site.
 It was lovely being on the farm and we were able to enjoy the Jervis bay area.

 Beach House Property Maintenance, Hyams Beach